earth-mover/icechunk/docs/docs/faq.md

     ---

     Icechunk and HDF5 share the same data model: multidimensional arrays and metadata organized into a hierarchical tree structure.
-    This data model can accomodate a wide range of different use cases and workflows.
+    This data model can accommodate a wide range of different use cases and workflows.

     Both Icechunk and HDF5 use the concept of "chunking" to split large arrays into smaller storage units.